Claudia-Barrera/Long_ITS_metabarcoding/README.md

 ## Data processing

 ### Before starting
-- Test the correct installation of the dependencies and environements using the [Example](/Example/) data.
-Indicate the path of the [Example](/Example/) folder in the **datadir** parameter of the [config.yaml](/config.yaml) file.
-- Do not forget to run snakemake using the `--use-conda`.
-Otherwise, the environments will not be created.
 - Be sure that you have enough storage space in the folder provided with your data.
 All the outputs will be created in the same path.
-- Modify the parameters in the [config.yaml](/config.yaml) file, when needed.
+- Have on mind that the installation of the environments will require a space of about 2.3 GB.
-- Please use the [Trial run](#trial-run) below as guidance on how to use the pipeline. ⚠
+- Please use the [Trial run](#trial-run) below as guidance on how to use the pipeline and what to expect A [Example](/Example/) data is provided for this purpose. ⚠
+- Do not forget to run snakemake using the `--use-conda` flag.
+Otherwise, the environments will not be implemented.
+- Modify the parameters in the [config.yaml](/config.yaml) file before process your own data according to your needs.
+Found more details about it below.

 ### 1. Input data
 This pipeline was designed to use demultiplexed data as an input.
 We suggest to use [Dorado](https://github.com/nanoporetech/dorado) and [Guppy](https://nanoporetech.com/document/Guppy-protocol#guppy-software-overview) to perform the basecalling and demultiplexing process.
 In case of questions, please use this [guide](https://github.com/Claudia-Barrera/Nanopore_16S) as a reference.
 Once demultiplexed your sequenced should be organized in individual folders per barcode named as `barcode*` and compiled in a main folder.
 Please set the path to the main folder in the [config.yaml](/config.yaml) file using the **datadir** parameter.